Education inequality in China: Ethnic stratification

 The population of China mainly consists of the Han ethnic majority, with 55 ethnic minorities accounting for around 8% of the total population.
 However, this small minority population accounts for almost half of China's absolute poor, highlighting the severe income inequality that exists between China's majority Han population and numerous minority groups.

 While overall enrollment rates have risen for both the Han Chinese population and the Chinese minority population, minority enrollment rates remain lower than that of the Han majority population.
-Aside from enrollment rates, ethnic disparities in education have also manifested in the form of cultural marginalization, especially with the emergence of state-sponsored curriculum that enforces assimilation.
+Aside from enrollment rates, ethnic disparities in education have also manifested in the form of cultural marginalization, especially with the emergence of a state-sponsored curriculum that enforces assimilation.
 To preserve individual cultures and languages, many ethnic groups have created multilingual school systems.

 Family Income Stratification

 The impact of education from family income mainly displays on two things, one involves the physical environment for children, and the other one is the nonphysical influence to children's growth.
 First of all, “under which poor households have fewer material resources and children who grow up in under‐resourced families tend to lag behind in education and other fields".
 Household expenditure on children's education in China is different from other countries such as United States or United Kingdom.
-Chinese parents attach significant importance to their children's private education investment, which includes private tutors, extracurricular classes, interest classes and so on.
+Chinese parents attach significant importance to their children's private education investment, which includes private tutors, extracurricular classes, interest classes, and so on.
 Parents with higher income can provide children more training and opportunities of going to more educational institutions.
 However, families with less financial support are often incapable of providing these extra educational investments.
 Moreover, poverty affects the ability of parents to monitor their children's various need during growth and there is evidence indicating economic hardship can reduce the communication between parents and children.
-According to a 2011 survey, children growing under lower income family can face more challenges from economic hardship and this lead them more likely to drop school or have emotional problem such as tendency in violent and crime.
-In China, parental income is one of reasons that cause education inequality, and this can not be neglect based on its major influence on children's growth.
+According to a 2011 survey, children growing under a lower income family can face more challenges from economic hardship and this makes them more likely to drop school or have emotional problems, such as a tendency for violent and crime.
+In China, parental income is one of the reasons that cause education inequality, and this cannot be neglected, based on its major influence on children's growth.